3Fruit picking jobs—what to expect

 Lemons: Much like mandarin oranges, lemon trees are thorny.
 The harvesting method is the same as well—twist and pull the fruit from the tree.
 Most of the time, you will need to work on a ladder.

-Oranges: Yep, thorny tree again.
+Oranges: Yep, thorny trees again.
 Oranges are pretty big so you’ll fill up your bin quickly enough, which is good news when you get paid by the bin.
 However, the rate per bin may be lower than for other fruits (e.g. lemons).

-Apples: Perched on a ladder, you will have to roll the apple upwards off the branch, give a little twist and fill up a large bag you’re wearing on the front.
+Apples: Perched on a ladder, you will have to roll the apple upwards off the branch, give a little twist and fill up a large bag you’re wearing on your front.
 When your bag is full, you leave your picking spot to empty it into a bag.
 Apples are heavier than other fruits and need to be picked carefully—you have to hold the fruit in the palm of your hand, placing your index finger on the stem to avoid any bruising.
 Wet fruit spoils more quickly, so apples aren’t harvested when it rains or early in the morning when they are covered with dew.

 Pears: The harvest method is the same as for apples.
 However, pears are heavier (so the work is more physical) and less prone to bruising than apples.
 They can be picked regardless of the weather.

 Asian pears: “Nashi” (their Japanese name) are a species of popular and quite pricey pear tree native to East Asia.
 They need to be handled gently, so pickers are often paid by the hour rather than by the bin.
 Good news—the trees are shorter so you won’t need to use a ladder!
 Asian pear harvest starts in February and ends around September/October.
 Many pear growers tend to grow Asian pears as well.
-You’ll find them in Western Australia, Tasmania, New South Wales and especially in the Goulburn Valley (Victoria).
+You’ll find them in Western Australia, Tasmania, New South Wales and the Goulburn Valley (Victoria).

 Note: Most pickers are allowed to listen to music or chat while working (phew!).